Several oil paintings and photos of men in British uniforms can be seen in the living room of Steed's third flat.

 Oil Painting of an unknown artist on the left to the stairs which are leading to Steed's living room, showing possibly the 2nd Royal North British Dragoons (Scots Greys) at Waterloo riding in the line, maybe a it's scene from the battle.
 The horse seems to be a chestnut at first glance, but the colour photograph from the flat shows a dark grey.

 Oil Painting of an unknown artist, showing a foot soldier; could be a foot soldier of a Highland regiment in the mid 18ths century.

 Besides the oil paintings, there are three photographies of men in British uniforms (World War 1 ?) in his flat.
-The left photograph of the elder officer has its place on Steed's mantlepiece, the other two stand on top of his secretary desk to the left and the right of his vase clock.
+The left photograph of the elder officer has its place on Steed's mantlepiece, to the right on can see the photograph of an officier from the 19th century.
+Two further photographs stand on top of his secretary desk to the left and the right of the vase clock.
 It's unknown who these men are, maybe they were relatives of Steed.